-The DVTA would be open to the public under this alternative.
-Multiple uses would be allowed within the DVTA except for mining of locatable minerals and solar and wind development (Table 2-7).
+The DVTA would be open to the public under this alternative, including acquired and withdrawn lands.
+Multiple uses would be allowed within the DVTA except for mining of locatable minerals and solar and wind development (Table 2-6).
 The BLM would continue to permit and manage domestic livestock grazing activities within the proposed DVTA range under Alternative 3.
-Utilities and associated ROWs would be allowed to remain; however, there would be limited public access (Table 2-7).
-Limited geothermal development would be allowed east of State Route 839 and managed under the Geothermal Steam Act of 1970 where compatible.
-Following Congressional decision regarding the land withdrawal, the Navy would determine which ROWs presented in Table 3.2-4 would be compatible with the expanded range and the ROWs that would be acquired by the Navy.
+Utilities and associated ROWs would be allowed to remain; however, there would be limited public uses (Table 2-6).
+Details associated with public access are discussed in Sections 3.3 (Mining and Mineral Resources), 3.5 (Transportation), and 3.9 (Water Resources).
+Limited geothermal development would be allowed west of SR 121/Dixie Valley Road and managed under the Geothermal Steam Act of 1970.
+Following any Congressional decision potentially implementing the land withdrawal, the Navy would determine which ROWs presented in Table 3.2-4 would be compatible with the expanded range and the ROWs that would be acquired by the Navy.
 The three proposed electronic warfare sites (up to 15 acres total) would be fenced around the perimeter, and the public would not be allowed to access these areas.
 Land uses on the DVTA would continue to be managed by the BLM.
-Alternative 3 would not change land use patterns or public accessibility within the proposed DVTA boundary.
+Alternative 3 would change land use patterns within the DVTA because mining and geothermal development would no longer be allowed.
+Alternative 3 would not change public accessibility within the proposed DVTA boundary.